T-54/T-55: Operators and variants

 The T-55 has been used worldwide by as many as 50 countries and quasi-armies.
-They have been subject to many improvements throughout their production history and afterward, and many are still in service today.
+They have been subject to many improvements throughout their production history and afterwards, and many are still in service today.

 Modifications to the T-54/55 series over the years have changed almost every aspect of the vehicle.
 Initially, Soviet modifications included a better turret shape, improved NBC protection and an improved powerplant.
-Later, improved fire-control equipment and night-vision equipment was added.
+Later, enhanced fire-control equipment and night-vision equipment was added.

 Foreign improvements, both in Warsaw Pact nations and elsewhere, have further improved protection, powerplant, and firepower.
 T-54/55s have been re-armed with improved tank guns, AA machine guns, advanced armour arrays, and technologies, such as laser range finders and computerized fire control systems, that did not exist when the tank was first being built in the early days of the Cold War.